 Dental Crowns Sydney

-At North Sydney Dental Practice we offer dental crowns and bridges to restore strength, aesthetics and function to damaged or missing teeth.
+At North Sydney Dental Practice we offer dental crowns and bridges to restore strength, cosmetics and function to damaged, broken, worn or unaesthetic teeth.

 A dental crown is a small cap that fits over an existing tooth and can also act as a replacement tooth when attached to a dental implant or bridge.

 Dental crowns cover the visible portion of the tooth and sit above the gum line.
 Dental crowns can be made using zirconia, porcelain or porcelain that is fused to gold.
 They are coloured to match your other teeth, and sometimes patients choose to professionally whiten their teeth prior to crown or bridge treatment to enhance the cosmetic effect.

 Crowns may be indicated in the following cases: